rejupillai/apparel_discount/README.md

 A : Business Rules pertaining to Brand and Categories are stored in respective HashMaps and initialzied throuh a Static block of code.

+Q : Is Exception handled ?
+A : Handled for Input Validation and Choosing a non existing Product from the list of available Products